 “We had met very friendly and energetic staff from United Spinal and NSCIA at events we attended and found out there was an opportunity for us to start our own chapter.
 We’re thrilled to work with the organization to help people with disabilities in Central Florida.”

-This will be Del Valle’s first year attending United Spinal’s Roll on Capitol Hill.
-His mission is to raise awareness about the issues affecting people with disabilities in his state.
+Del Valle’s mission at Roll on Capitol Hill is to raise awareness about the issues affecting people with disabilities in his state.